Boundary Wall Calculator — South Africa

 The Role of Pilasters in SA Boundary Walls

 A pilaster (also called a pier or column) is a thickened section of the wall that provides lateral stability.
 SANS 10400-K requires pilasters for freestanding walls above 1.2m in height when built as single-skin.
-Standard SA pilaster sizes are 340×340mm (for maxi brick walls) or 340×220mm, built integrally with the wall.
-Pilasters should be spaced at maximum 3m centres.
-Each pilaster adds approximately 45–60 maxi bricks per metre of height to the total brick count — this calculator includes this automatically for the pillared configuration.
+Standard SA pilaster sizes are 340×340mm (for maxi brick walls), built integrally with the wall at maximum 3m centres.
+Each pilaster adds approximately 45–60 maxi bricks per metre of height to the total count — this calculator includes this automatically for the pillared configuration.

 Coping — Why You Should Never Skip It

-Coping is the cap that runs along the top of a boundary wall to shed rainwater away from the wall core.
+Coping is the cap running along the top of the wall that sheds rainwater away from the wall core.
 Without coping, rainwater enters the top of the wall, migrates through mortar joints, causes efflorescence (white salt staining), and accelerates mortar erosion.
 In South Africa's climate — particularly in high-rainfall areas like KZN and the Western Cape — an unprotected wall top can deteriorate significantly within 5–10 years.
-Coping adds minimal cost but can double the lifespan of the wall.
-Standard SA coping stones are 333mm long and designed to overlap the wall width on both sides.
+Standard SA coping stones are 333mm long and designed to overlap the wall width on both sides, adding minimal cost but potentially doubling wall lifespan.